fatihacet/spark/README.md

 ### Disclaimer
-It's currently under development and not ready for using at production.
+Spark is currently under development and not ready for using at production.
 Tests and/or advanced compilation may fail.